A R C H I T E C T U R E

 47 5/8 x 34 1/4 inches

-Completed in 1956, Price Tower is one of only two highrises designed by Wright that was constructed.
+Completed in 1956, Price Tower is one of only two highrises designed by Wright that were constructed.

 CHARLES PERRY HOUSE